 Holy smokes!
 I’ve never been that close to something that powerful in my entire life and this was just the burnout.
 Wes staged the truck, waited for the green, and the Sidewinder shot off the line like it was fired out of a cannon.
 Wes’s eyeballs should have been bouncing off of the back of his head by this point.
 Then, almost as soon as it started, it was over.
 The timing tower isn’t turned on so the track official had to yell our times down to us, “8.11 seconds and 173 miles per hour” he shouted.
 Now here I am, the “new guy”, congratulating the crew on a great run.
 Our crew chief looks back at me with a “are you kidding me” kind of look on his face, “It’s only the first run” he says “it’s going to get better”.
 Better?
 Really?
 We head back to the pits so the crew can crunch on the numbers from the data logger and try again.

-After Wes drove, yes drove, the truck back into the pits the crew got back to work.
+After Wes drove, yes drove, the truck back into the pits, the crew got back to work.
 The calibration engineer plugged his small army of laptop computers back into the S-10 while the rest of the crew got to work changing fluids, refilling the nitrous bottles, checking tires, and a thousand other things that needed to be done.
-At the rate that they were working you’d think we were between rounds at a national event, not just a testing session.
-One of the first things they did was pull a plug under the right bed side.
-Upon removing it, a whole bunch of very hot water poured out into a catch bucket.
-The crew chief explained to me that this was once the ice that was packed into the fluid cooler box for the trucks torque converter.
+At the rate that they were working, you’d think we were between rounds at a national event, not just a testing session.
+One of the first things they did was pull a plug under the right bedside.
+Upon removing it, a whole bunch of boiling water poured out into a catch bucket.
+The crew chief explained to me that this was once the ice that was packed into the fluid cooler box for the truck’s torque converter.
 The Sidewinder S-10 uses a Liberty transmission and a Hughes torque converter.
 The converter takes the place of the clutch with this drive system.
 The issue is keeping the transmission fluid that’s in the torque converter from burning up while the truck is staged.
-No air-to-air cooler can keep up with the massive amount of heat generated by this engine and transmission combination so the crew constructed a sealed box to house the transmission fluid coolers.
-Before each run it’s packed full of ice, and by the end of each run only hot water remains.
+No air-to-air cooler can keep up with the massive amount of heat generated by this engine and transmission combination, so the crew constructed a sealed box to house the transmission fluid coolers.
+Before each run, it’s packed full of ice, and by the end of each run, only hot water remains.

 It’s at this point our calibration engineer is telling me the tuning is a little too “fat” so he’s going to change it some and try again.
 Wes suits up again and he’s off for run number two.
 Once again I’m standing next to this monster during the burnout just in “aw” at what it’s capable of.
 At least I’m not drooling anymore.
 Wes stages the truck again, waits for the green, and the truck fires off the line again.
 I can’t help but compare it to an airplane launched off the end of a Navy aircraft carrier, but it doesn’t need a nuclear reactor and a catapult to do it.
 The track official is telling me my mouth is hanging open again, bummer.

-Wes stages the truck for the third time today, waits for the green light, and he blasts off the line like it’s rocket powered!
+Wes stages the truck for the third time today, waits for the green light, and he blasts off the line like it’s rocket-powered!
 The track official sticks his head out of the timing booth again, this time with a big smile on his face, “7.83 seconds and 177 miles per hour!”, he shouts.
-The crew is all smiles at this point.
-That is this trucks quickest time today and it’s faster then the current NHRDA record, which was ours already.
+The crew is all smiling at this point.
+That is this truck quickest time today and it’s faster than the current NHRDA record, which was ours already.
 The next morning is race day and the crew is ready for battle.
 This is going to be fun.